yuno-gen/GlobalStore/README.md

 This data set has two tables in it:

 1. Global Superstore Login Table

   This table is designed to track user login activities, providing insights into customer engagement, frequency of visits, and potentially identifying peak usage times.
 Key fields in this table might include:
+  a.
 UserID: A unique identifier for each user.
+  b.
 Username: The user's chosen name or identifier for logging in.
+  c.
 LogInDate: The date and time when the user logged into the platform.

-2. Purchase Log Table
+3. Purchase Log Table
 This table records details about customer purchases, which is crucial for understanding sales trends, customer preferences, and inventory management.
 Important fields might include:

 PurchaseID: A unique identifier for each purchase transaction.